batiste/donkey/README.md

-# 🐴 Donkey is configuration based API Gateway
+# 🐴 Donkey is a configuration based API Gateway written in TypeScript

 A configuration based gateway with minimal features written in TypeScript.
 Can replace Kong for basic purposes.